papyMonitor/papyMonitor-doc/docs/targetfilesGenericC.md

 }
 ```

-For amore complete example, see the example02 in the examples folder
+For a more complete example, see the example02 in the examples folder